elixir-europe/BioHackathon/training/Galaxy training material improvement and extension/README.md

   - Support for Instructors
   - [Share your training philosophy](https://github.com/galaxyproject/training-material/issues/1056) and tips to help other instructors

-For those looking for ideas for things to work on this week, checkout the [open issues and pull requests with the *cofest* label](https://github.com/galaxyproject/training-material/labels/CoFest).
+For those looking for ideas for things to work on this week, check out the [open issues and pull requests with the *cofest* label](https://github.com/galaxyproject/training-material/labels/CoFest).

 ![](images/cofest.png)